novayo/LeetCode/0329_Longest_Increasing_Path_in_a_Matrix/README.md

 * Memory Usage: 19.1 MB, less than 19.12% of Python3 online submissions for Longest Increasing Path in a Matrix.

 > dfs

+---

+try_4.py: O(n) O(n)

+* Runtime: 475 ms, faster than 48.87% of Python3 online submissions for Longest Increasing Path in a Matrix.
+* Memory Usage: 20.5 MB, less than 13.88% of Python3 online submissions for Longest Increasing Path in a Matrix.

+> bottom-up + memo